 - Ardent Craft Ales – While it’s one of Richmond’s many new craft breweries, Ardent Craft Ales also have a beer garden and tap room on the premises so it’s a good place to hang out as well.

 - Strange Matter – It’s an underground bar and restaurant and while they serve food (including many vegan options), it’s more of a nightlife spot.
 You’ll find arcade games and booths for seating.
 Friendly bartenders will happily make beer recommendations depending what’s on tap and there’s a great queer-friendly vibe inside.

-LGBTQ – Gay Richmond Tips
+LGBTQ – Richmond Gay Travel Tips

 As part of the state tourism campaign Virginia for Lovers, Richmond is a place that doesn’t hide its gay and queer influences.
 You can have a great brunch surrounded by lip-singing drag queens at Godfreys, enjoy a queer theater show—dramas and comedies—at the Richmond Triangle Players or enjoy a beer in one of Richmond’s handful of LGBT bars, including Barcode or Babes (of Carytown).